ybeneito/cozy-konnector-directenergie/README.md

 [Cozy] is a platform that brings all your web services in the same private space.
 With it, your webapps and your devices can share data easily, providing you with a new experience.
 You can install Cozy on your own hardware where no one's tracking you.

-What's this new konnector?
+What's this konnector?
 --------------------------

-The konnector gets information from Direct Energie (french electricity/gaz provider)
+The konnector gets information from [Direct Energie](https://clients.direct-energie.com/connexion-clients-particuliers/) (french electricity/gaz provider)

 ### Open a Pull-Request